 It's important to understand that Quarkus is still just at the beginning of its journey, but it's already making great progress and, most importantly, meeting expectations.
 Now, having learned about the main technical aspects, let's look at the numbers.

 Comparing Quarkus and Spring Boot

 From the start, comparing these frameworks may not be entirely relevant, but it is necessary.
 On the one hand, they are in completely different weight categories.
 You could say Spring has earned the title of an alternative Java standard, redefining all standards up to JavaBeans.
 It has its own solution for all cases, which are incredibly good and work great together.
 Quarkus, on the other hand, is just getting started.
-But on the other hand, using reactive programming, AOT compilation, and the container first approach has already shown amazing results, which is why it sparked discussions around itself as the heir to the throne.
+But using reactive programming, AOT compilation, and the container-first approach has already shown amazing results, which is why it sparked discussions around itself as the heir to the throne.

-We do not think one should replace the other, at least not in the short term.
-It's a different approach to solving issues, and each has earned its place.
-Obviously, if you see something critical to your business in the list of main technical features offered, you already know roughly your choice.
+One should not replace the other, at least not in the short term.
+Those are different approaches to solving issues; each has earned its place.
+Obviously, if you see something critical to your business in the list of main technical features offered, you already roughly know your choice.